zapabob/ROCm/docs/deploy/linux/os-native/install.md

    sudo zypper install kernel-default-devel or kernel-default
    ```

-::::{rubric} Adding the AMDGPU and ROCm Stack Repositories
+::::{rubric} Adding the AMDGPU and ROCm Repositories
 ::::

-1. Add the AMDGPU Stack Repository and Install the Kernel-mode Driver
+1. Add the AMDGPU Repository and Install the Kernel-mode Driver

    ```{attention}
    If you have a version of the kernel-mode driver installed, you may skip this